Krypto the Superdog (TV series): Ending and broadcast reruns

 Krypto the Superdog ended on December 15, 2006.
 Reruns were shown on Kids' WB as part of the then-new CW network's E/I requirement, but stopped airing due to Kids' WB opting to use Cookie Jar Entertainment's shows Will & Dewitt and Magi-Nation.
 Krypto was aired on Boomerang from February 5, 2007, for a duration of 7 years until January 3, 2014.
 The two-part holiday special, "Iguanukkah", aired on Cartoon Network, December 21, 2008 (as well as Christmas Eve and Christmas Day), as part of the all-day holiday specials marathon.
 It was shown on Boomerang.
-Overseas, the show currently airs on Boomerang in Australia and on France 3 (as part of Ludo) in France.
+Overseas, the show aired on Boomerang in Australia and on France 3 (as part of Ludo) in France.
 The show began airing on Boomerang Latin America in 2014.
 In the UK & Ireland, the series, upon starting, aired on the CBBC Channel before later moving to Cartoonito, but as of November 2017, it appears to be no longer broadcast on that channel.
 Since September 2018, it started airing reruns on Tooncast in Latin America.

+Beginning on February 7, 2026, Krypto the Superdog started airing on MeTV Toons.